Bengaluru BDA Masterplan Roads: RMP 2015 Road Zones

 Overview

 The Bengaluru BDA Master Plan 2015 Roads layer, prepared by the Bangalore Development Authority under G.O.
 No. UDD 540 BEM AA SE 2004 and covering the entire BDA Local Planning Area, maps every road the authority proposed to form or widen within the city.
 A plot sitting inside a BDA RMP 2015 road widening zone cannot be built upon as if it were free land.
-Road zones are non-lapseable under Section 69 of the Karnataka Town and Country Planning Act, meaning the reservation does not expire until the road is executed or the plan is revised.
+Road zones are reservations under Section 12(1)(c) of the KTCP Act 1961 (the Karnataka High Court ruled in January 2024 that such reservations lapse if not acquired within 5 years), meaning the reservation does not expire until the road is executed or the plan is revised.

 Road Zone Markings in BDA RMP 2015: The Acquisition Risk Most Bengaluru Buyers Miss